nmattei/cmps4150/syllabus.md

 * All work will be due **at class time on the day assigned**.
 This means turning things in during or after class is considered one day late.
 This will be consistent throughout the semester.

-### Late Work Policy.
+### Late Work Policy

 All work must be turned in on time unless explicit consent for outstanding circumstances is given beforehand (or in the case of illness, with a documented absence after).
 Any late work will be penalized at **10% of the total assignment value per day up to 5 days late, after which it will not be accepted**.
 The exception to this rule is if work solutions are presented in class (as is the case with labs and quizzes).  **After the work is presented in class, no late work will be accepted.**

-### Late Tokens.
+### Late Tokens

-At the start of this semester you each are holding **3 late tokens** which can be redeemed at any time for **programming projects and homeworks**.
+At the start of this semester you each are holding **3 late tokens** which can be redeemed at any time for **homeworks only**.
 Each token is worth one additional day, to use at your discretion.
 These tokens will be automatically applied and you do not need to let us know.
 These tokens have no cash value.
-If you are still holding tokens at the end of the semester they will automatically be converted to 1% bonus points on your **projects** grade.
+If you are still holding tokens at the end of the semester they will automatically be converted to 1% bonus points on your **homeworks** grade.

 ## Final Grade Policy.